 As you demonstrate each step for your child, make sure you move slowly and clean/dry each part of your hands.

 This gives your child a chance to see exactly what you are doing and it gives the child a chance to ask any questions they might have.

 Some great points of interest you can discuss are:

 - Why it is important to replace the water after we wash.

 - Why it is important that we keep our hands clean.
 (How it benefits us, our families, and even our communities and beyond.)

-Also, when you child has success at hand washing, how you react to their achievement is very important.
-You can read more about what not to say, and what to say instead, here!
+Also, when your child has success at hand washing, how you react to their achievement is very important.

 Cheers and don't forget to subscribe!